-Joey stars in the title role of this Off Off Off Off Off-Broadway musical, about the famous psychoanalyst.
-Freud’s most famous theory is musicalized in a snappy opening number with the lyric “All you want is a dingle, what you envy's a schwang.”
-Though his friends groan in the audience, it ends up working out great for Joey—and Friends fans—because his performance is what lands him his agent, Estelle, played memorably by Broadway actor June Gable throughout the series.
+Joey stars in the title role of this Off-Off-Off-Off-Off-Broadway musical about the famous psychoanalyst.
+Freud’s most famous theory is musicalized in a snappy opening number.
+Though his friends groan in the audience, it ends up working out great for Joey—and Friends fans—because his performance is what lands him his agent, Estelle, memorably played by Broadway actor June Gable throughout the series.

 Sample Lyric: “Rock me, rock me, rock me, sexy Jesus / He died for our sins, you better believe us / Rock me, rock me, rock me, sexy Jesus / All night long!”

 Hamlet may have famed soliloquies, dramatic deaths, and (in recent Off-Broadway memory) Oscar Isaac with a tray of lasagna, but it doesn’t have a rousing production number titled “Rock Me Sexy Jesus” featuring Skylar Astin and Phoebe Strole.
-No, such an anthem belongs to the fictional musical Hamlet 2, from the 2008 comedy of the same name.
-While it’s unclear whether the Bard would sign off on a time-traveling son of God (who’s “got a swimmer’s bod like nobody do”) who helps the Prince of Denmark avoid tragedy, it makes for amusing, if delightfully senseless, entertainment.
+No, such an anthem belongs to the fictional musical Hamlet 2, from the 2008 movie of the same name.
+Though it’s unclear whether the Bard would sign off on a time-traveling son of God (who’s “got a swimmer’s bod like nobody do”) who helps the Prince of Denmark avoid tragedy.

 Sample Lyric: “Dayman (ah-ah-ah) / Fighter of the Nightman (ah-ah-ah) / Champion of the sun (ah-ah-ah) / You’re a master of karate / and friendship / for everyone”